dddrrreee/cs140e-23win/labs/6-threads/README.md

     `code/Makefile` so that the Makefile will use your code.
     You can flip back and forth to test.

-### Checkoff:
+#### Checkoff:

    - You pass `make checkoff` in the `code/` directory.
+   - Various extensions are in: [EXTENSIONS](./EXTENSIONS.md)

 ----------------------------------------------------------------------
-### Hints

-While all this is exciting, a major sad is that a single bug can lead to your code jumping off into hyperspace.
-This is hard to debug.
-So before you write a bunch of code:
-  1. Try to make it into small, simple, testable pieces.
-  2. Print all sorts of stuff so you can sanity check!  (e.g., the value of the stack pointer, the value of the register you just loaded).
-  Don't be afraid to call C code from assembly to do so.
+### Part 0: writing code to check machine understanding: `code-asm-checks`

+This lab depends on correctly figuring out low-level machine facts.
+Does the stack grow up or down?
+Does a `push` instruction modify the stack pointer before it pushes a register or after?

+The ARMv6 manual does contain these facts.
+However, it's easy to misunderstand the prose, forget the right answer, just make a mistake.
+In this first part of the lab you'll write small pieces of code that can check your understanding by deriving these facts from machine behavior.

+  1. Doing it seperately makes it easy to debug.
+  2. It gets you thinking about how to use the compiler to answer machine-level questions, which is a lifetime kind of skill.

+These will reduce the time you spend chasing thread bugs.
+It will also make you better at actively figuring machine-level facts out:

-The single biggest obstacle I've seen people make when writing assembly is that when they get stuck, they wind up staring passively at instructions for a long time, trying to discern what it does or why it is behaving "weird."
+  - The single biggest obstacle I've seen people make when writing assembly is that when they get stuck, they wind up staring passively at instructions for a long time, trying to discern what it does or why it is behaving "weird."

   - Instead of treating the code passively, be aggressive: your computer cannot fight back, and if you ask questions in the form of code